Josephson-like currents in graphene for arbitrary time-dependent potential barriers: Current density perpendicular and parallel to the barrier

-with $\phi=\arg(\alpha_+\alpha_-^*)$.
-While eq.\ (\ref{jy1}) vanishes for unidirectional wave packets since then either $\alpha_+$ or $\alpha_-$ is zero, $j_y\ne 0$ for superpositions of left and right moving fermions.
-It is this superposition which causes the qualitatively new phenomenon of a current {\it along} the barrier, exhibiting striking properties.
-The sine-dependence in (\ref{jy1}) is reminiscent of the Josephson effect where it originates from the spatial overlap of superconducting order parameters in the contacts of a Josephson junction.
-In contrast to its $x$-component, the $y$-component of the current manifests a nontrivial space and time dependence.
+While eq.\ (\ref{jy}) vanishes for unidirectional wave packets, $j_y$ becomes nonzero for superpositions of left {\it and\/} right moving amplitudes, $\:a_+\ne 0\:$ {\em and\/} $\:a_-\ne 0\:$.
+Note that any initial density peak arising from some voltage pulse will generically contain simultaneously left and right moving amplitudes.
+It is this superposition which causes the qualitatively new phenomenon of a current {\it along} the barrier, exhibiting striking properties as described in the following.
+The sine-dependence in (\ref{jy}) is reminiscent of the Josephson effect where it originates from the spatial overlap of superconducting order parameters in the leads of a Josephson junction.
+Similarly, $j_y$ in graphene originates here due to overlapping amplitudes of left and right moving fermions.

+Contrary to its $x$-component, the $y$-component of the current manifests a nontrivial space and time dependence.
 The latter also depends on $\tau_z$.
 Therefore, the best way to observe $j_y$ is to prepare a valley-polarized system.
-For non- or partly polarized situations one should add the current contribution from the second valley, yielding a total current $j_y(x,t)=j_{y}^{K}(x,t)+j_{y}^{K'}(x,t)$ where $j_{y}^{K}$ and $j_{y}^{K'}$ refer to states near $K$ and $K'$ points, respectively.
-Notice, that a contribution from the other Dirac point $K'$ can compensate the current from $K$ so that $j_y$ would allow to measure the degree of valley polarization in a graphene sample.
-However, even without valley polarization, the current fluctuations in $y$-direction,
+For non- or partly polarized situations one should add the current contribution from the second valley, yielding a total current $j_y(x,t)={\cal P}j_{y}^{K}(x,t)+(1-{\cal P})j_{y}^{K'}(x,t)$ where $j_{y}^{K}$ and $j_{y}^{K'}$ refer to states near $K$ and $K'$ points, respectively, and ${\cal P}$ measures the degree of valley polarization such that ${\cal P}=1$ or $0$ corresponds to complete polarization and ${\cal P}=1/2$ to the unpolarized situation.
+Since the contribution from the other Dirac point $K'$ can compensate the current from $K$, measuring $j_y$ allows to determine the degree ${\cal P}$ of valley polarization of a graphene sample.